Snow Leopard Conservancy: Darla Hillard and Dr. Rodney Jackson

 stewards of the endangered snow leopard, its prey and its habitat.
 KarmaQuest

-trips to areas that support snow leopard (see Quest of the Snow Leopard
+trips to areas that support snow leopard (Wintertime Quest and In Search of Snow Leopards in Bhutan) help generate funds and awareness for snow

 leopard conservation, and income for mountain inhabitants as an incentive